Erik Mobärg: Training

 In the Summer season, Erik trained 5 to 6 days a week.
 He usually does fitness in the morning with leg workouts and upper body workouts.
 He also works on balance, agility, and coordination to improve his skiing skills.
 Moreover, he rides mountain bikes, rows, and runs in the afternoon.

 In the Winter season, the schedule is different.
 In the morning, Erik skis with his teammates before going to school in the afternoon.
 After school, he improves his physical condition with strength and coordination training.
 He used to ski 4 to 6 days a week.

 Erik tries to eat as little gluten and dairy as possible to stay in shape.
 He eats a lot of vegetables to stay healthy and give his body all the essential nutrients.
 For him, it is important to eat enough, and he tries to eat at least six meals a day.

 Leg muscles are important to take advantage of everything in the path of the pumping speed to complete the whole way down.
 The torso and upper body are also important in the beginning when it is important to be fast.
-If you are the fastest in the beginning, you have a good chance to win because it can be difficult to overtake one or two riders later.